Skip to contents

 Time points used for evaluation

-If the times argument is not specified (NULL), then the unique (and sorted) time points from the test set are used for evaluation of the time-integrated score.
+If the times argument is not specified (NULL), then the sorted unique time points from the test set are used for evaluation of the time-integrated score.
 This was a design decision due to the fact that different predicted survival distributions \(S(t)\) usually have a discretized time domain which may differ, i.e. in the case the survival predictions come from different survival learners.
 Essentially, using the same set of time points for the calculation of the score minimizes the bias that would come from using different time points.
-We note that \(S(t)\) is by default constantly interpolated for time points that fall outside its discretized time domain.
+We note that we perform constant interpolation of \(S(t)\) for time points that fall outside its discretized time domain.

 Data used for Estimating Censoring Distribution